scriptrdotio/ecrison/ericsson/README.md

 To obtain tokens (developer and administrator), sign in to the AppIoT platform and [click on Settings > API Keys](https://eappiot.sensbysigma.com/#/apikeys/apikeys)

-Also note that you can also provide had hoc configuration when instanciating the AppIoT class (see below)
+Also note that you can also provide ad hoc configuration when instanciating the AppIoT class (see below)

 ## AppIoT: the main class of the connector
 The main class of the connector is the /ericsson/appiot class, from which you obtain references to other classes: